History of Taiwan in Timeline

 1979: US Diplomatic Relations with PRC

-In 1979, the United States established diplomatic relations with the People's Republic of China (PRC), leading to the withdrawal of approximately 30,000 US troops stationed in Taiwan.
+In 1979, the United States established diplomatic relations with the People's Republic of China (PRC), which led to the withdrawal of approximately 30,000 US troops stationed in Taiwan.

-In 1984, Chiang Ching-kuo selected Lee Teng-hui as his vice-president.
+In 1984, Chiang Ching-kuo selected Lee Teng-hui as his vice-president, positioning him for future leadership.

-In 1986, the Democratic Progressive Party (DPP) was founded as the first opposition party in Taiwan to counter the KMT.
-Chiang announced that he would allow the formation of new parties.
+In 1986, the Democratic Progressive Party (DPP) was founded as the first opposition party in Taiwan to counter the KMT, and Chiang Ching-kuo announced he would allow new parties to form.

 Since China's ascension in 1986, the ROC has participated in the Asian Development Bank under the name "Taipei, China".